 Tethys provides information on the environmental effects of the following technologies:

-Marine Energy Development: The act of harnessing naturally occuring renewable energy in the ocean to generate electricity.
+Marine Energy Development: The act of harnessing naturally occurring renewable energy in the ocean to generate electricity.

 - MHK (general) - Generic term that applies to all 'Marine and Hydrokinetic' energy.